 Big News!
-The Secretary-General has committed to develop a UN Guidance Note on Child Rights Mainstreaming.
-You can find out more about the on-going process here.
+The UN Secretary-General committed to develop a Guidance Note on Child Rights Mainstreaming.
+You can find out more about the process here and read the Guidance Note here.

 The implementation of the Convention on the Rights of the Child (CRC) can only happen if children’s rights are seen as a package and all rights are taken into account in all actions.